amirardalan/amirardalan.com/README.md

 1. Fork the repo and follow the README.md and CONTRIBUTING.md.
 2. Update with logos, fonts, and css that suits your blog.
 3. Deploy to vercel and set a domain name, set this to the `NEXT_PUBLIC_OG_IMAGE_URL` environment variable

 ---

+## Additional Notes

+- Most static content can be edited in `data/content.ts`
+- Currently blog categories are manually set in `data/categories.ts`
+- For blog image hosting, I recommend Cloudinary's Free [Digital Asset Manager](https://cloudinary.com/documentation/digital_asset_management_overview)
+- This project is the culmination of thousands of hours of work.
+It's primarily open-source for educational purposes.
+If you intend to use parts of the code, please create your own design and content!
+- If you have any questions, reach out to me on [Twitter](https://twitter.com/amirardalan)!

+---